 During intraday trade today, the Pakistani rupee (PKR) suffered losses vs the US dollar and reversed gains.

-After losing 13 paisas during today’s intraday trade, the PKR lost 0.05 percent of its value at close to close at 283.79 today.
+The PKR dropped 37 paisas during today’s intraday trade, shedding 0.13 percent of its value to close at 283.92.

 In the interbank market today, the PKR was bearish relative to the majority of the other major currencies.
-It decreased in value versus the Saudi Riyal (SAR), the UAE Dirham (AED), the Canadian Dollar (CAD), the Pound Sterling (GBP), and the Euro by three paisas, three paisas, 19 paisas, Rs.
-1.45, and Rs.
-1.59, respectively (EUR).
+It dropped versus the UAE Dirham (AED), the Saudi Riyal (SAR), the Euro (EUR), the Pound Sterling (GBP), and the Canadian Dollar (CAD) by nine, eleven, forty-four, sixty-six, and seventy-one pesos, respectively (CAD).

-In contrast, it increased three paisas in today’s interbank foreign exchange market against the Australian Dollar (AUD).
+In contrast, it increased five paisas in today’s interbank foreign exchange market versus the Australian Dollar (AUD).